yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 en: There are other way to install Haskell on your system you could visit,
 en: you can learn more about it by visiting
-fr: Il y a d'autres maniètres d'installer Haskell sur votre system,
+fr: Il y a d'autres manières d'installer Haskell sur votre système,
 fr: vous pouvez en savoir plus en visitant [haskell.org](https://haskell.org)
 en: or